Creative Workshops:

 Take paper into a new dimension with this hands-on exploration of material and form.

-• Explore fundamental properties of sheet material
+• Experiment with properties of sheet material

-• Learn principles and techniques of paper sculpting
+• Learn paper sculpting techniques

-• Reach unexpected results through methodical processes
+• Combine methodical processes

 • Participate in a group activity